samuel-garmany/resume/README.md

 [![Deploy](https://github.com/samuel-garmany/resume/actions/workflows/deploy.yml/badge.svg)](https://github.com/samuel-garmany/resume/actions/workflows/deploy.yml)

-This repository hosts the Typst source code for my resume.
-Built with [Typst](https://typst.app/) (an open-source typesetting system: [github.com/typst/typst](https://github.com/typst/typst)).
+This repository hosts the source code for my resume.
+Originally written in LaTeX, I converted it to [Typst](https://typst.app/), which is a similar typesetting tool with significantly fast build times and more modern syntax—similar to markdown.

 ## View the Latest Version